Skip to content

 Advantages

-• Public safety increases
+• Public safety on the rise

 • Less congestion and stop-and-go traffic

-• Promotion of public transport
+• Promotion of local public transport

 • Quieter city centers